- Code MATH2320

 Analysis 1 is a foundational course in Mathematics, leading on to other areas of analysis, such as topology and measure theory, complex analysis, functional analysis, and harmonic analysis.
 It also provides important tools for application areas such as theoretical computer science, physics and engineering.

-Topics to be covered include: Review of the real number system, the foundations of calculus, elementary set theory; metric spaces, sequences, series and power series, uniform convergence, continuity, the contraction mapping principle; foundations of multidimensional calculus, applications to the calculus of variations, integral equations and differential equations.
+Topics to be covered include: Elementary set theory; metric spaces, sequences, uniform convergence, continuity, the contraction mapping principle; integral equations and differential equations, topological spaces.

-Note: This is an HPC.
-It emphasises mathematical rigour and proof and develops the application of the theory to topics such as differential equations and the proofs of major theorems in multivariable calculus.
+Note: This is an Honours Pathway Course: It emphasises mathematical rigor and proof and develops the application of the theory to topics such as differential equations.

-1. Explain the fundamental concepts of real analysis and their role in modern mathematics and applied contexts
+- Explain the fundamental concepts of real analysis and their role in modern mathematics and applied contexts.

-2. Demonstrate accurate and efficient use of real analysis techniques
+- Demonstrate accurate and efficient use of real analysis techniques.

-3. Demonstrate capacity for mathematical reasoning through analyzing, proving and explaining concepts from real analysis
+- Demonstrate capacity for mathematical reasoning through analyzing, proving and explaining concepts from real analysis.

-4. Apply problem-solving using real analysis techniques applied to diverse situations in physics, engineering and other mathematical contexts
+- Apply problem-solving using real analysis techniques applied to diverse situations in physics, engineering and other mathematical contexts.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.